700 Children's® – A Blog by Pediatric Experts

 • Education: Teach children from a young age about the dangers of consuming anything that is not food or medicine (under the guidance of a parent, caregiver, or medical professional).
 Emphasize that nicotine pouches and other tobacco products are not safe for children.

-• Model Healthy Behavior: Set a good example by avoiding tobacco and nicotine products yourself.
+• Model Healthy Behavior: Set a good example by avoiding using tobacco and nicotine products at all, especially in front of children.
 Children are more likely to mimic the behavior of their caregivers.

 • Be Prepared: Save the national Poison Help Line number (1-800-222-1222) in your phone and post it in a visible place in your home.
 Call right away if you think your child or teen might have taken nicotine – or any substance – they shouldn’t have.
 The Poison Help Line provides free, confidential advice from experts, 24 hours per day, 7 days per week.

-While nicotine pouches may seem harmless to adults, they can pose a serious risk of poisoning to small children if ingested.
-By taking proactive measures to secure and educate about the dangers of these products, parents can help prevent accidental ingestion and protect the health and safety of their children.
+While nicotine pouches may seem harmless to adults, they can pose a serious risk of poisoning to young children if swallowed.
+By taking a few steps now to secure and educate about the dangers of these products, parents can help prevent accidental ingestion and protect the health and safety of their children.
 Remember, prevention is key in keeping our little ones safe from harm.

 Featured Expert